Stiln/FallingBlocks/README.md

-An old project of mine for spigot minecraft 1.19.2.
+An simple project of mine from a while back (for spigot minecraft 1.19.2).
-Quite basic
 commands:
   /fallingblocks <player> #adds a player /fallingblocks <start|stop> #stops/starts the plugin